4/29/2020

 Ken Hill

-good morning.
+Hey, good morning.
 Good morning.
 Thanks for the extended questions here.
 I just wanted to ask on expenses.
 You had some nice control here in the first quarter.
-So I just wanted to wonder how to think about that for 2Q, maybe any potential COVID-19 impacts that might flow through into 2Q, whether that be kind of travel lockdowns or how you're thinking about the expense base here over the near term and then as the year progresses would be helpful.
+I just wanted to wonder how to think about that for 2Q, maybe any potential COVID-19 impacts that might flow through into 2Q, whether that be kind of travel lockdowns or how you're thinking about the expense base here over the near term and then as the year progresses would be helpful.
+Thanks.

 speaker

-Terry
+Terry Duffy

 speaker

-John
+John Pescher

 speaker

-Terry
+Terry Duffy

-And just to add to what John said, Ken, I think it's a pretty safe bet that we will be very conservative with our people as they get back into their normal routines, whenever that may or may not be, to limit that to some degree.
-I'm not just going to turn the valve and say everybody go back to what you were doing before because as we've clearly highlighted on this call and have been over the last several weeks, we've been able to function at a very high level.
-And I'm very proud of my team for doing this all throughout the world from home.
-So, we will be very cautious to continue on with business as usual from a travel perspective and any other things that would incur cost.
+And just to add to what John said, Ken, I think it's a pretty safe bet that we will be very conservative with our people as they get back into their normal routines whenever that may or may not be. to limit that to some degree.
+I'm not just going to turn the valve and say, everybody go back to what you were doing before, because as we've clearly highlighted on this call and have been over the last several weeks, we've been able to function at a very high level, and I'm very proud of my team for doing this all throughout the world from home.
+So we will be very cautious to continue on with business as usual from a travel perspective and any other things that would incur cost.

 speaker